john-k-walton/Prologue-Oscillators/README.md

 PlaitsXplorer demos https://soundcloud.com/john-walton-732877645/sets/plaitsxplorer-for-prologue

+[still working on finishing up the LFO3/S+H RC for PlaitsXplorer]

 M5 demos below are more extreme examples the show range of the implemented modulations.

 and as always the keyboard use case oriented M5 series is also available.